jamtuttlebee/portfolio628/README.md

 ### Repository structure
   The repository contains three folders:
     - data:
-      raw - contains the .xslx file as downloaded from Google forms.
+      raw - contains the .xslx file as downloaded from STRAVA account.
       processed - contains the cleaned up version of my data
     - scripts:
       01_processing - contains a single script that reads the raw data and cleans it up